 The Samburu Tribe of Kenya and East Africa

-The Samburu people of KenyaThe Samburu tribe lives north of the equator in the geographically fascinating Rift Valley province of Northern Kenya.
+The Samburu people of KenyaThe Samburu tribe lives north of the equator in the geographically fascinating Samburu County of Northern Kenya.
 The Samburu people are closely related to the Maasai tribe who also live in East Africa.
-Both these tribes speak a similar language, derived from Maa, the Samburu tribe speaks Samburu.
+Both these tribes speak a similar language, derived from Maa.

 The blood is accrued by slightly cutting the jugular of the cow, and draining the blood into a cup.
 The wound is then promptly sealed with hot ash.
 Meat is only served on special occasions.
 The Samburu people's diet is also supplemented with vegetables, roots and tubers that are made into a soup.

 The traditional dress of the Samburu tribe is a striking red cloth wrapped like a skirt and a white sash.
-This is adorned with many colorful beaded earrings, bracelets and necklaces.
-The Samburu paint their faces using dramatic patterns to accentuate their facial features.
-Neighboring tribes, actually call them "Samburu" meaning butterfly.
-The Samburu refer to themselves as Loikop.
+This is adorned with many colorful beaded earrings, bracelets, anklets and necklaces.
+Each piece of jewellery worn represents the status of the wearer.

 Dancing is a significant part of Samburu culture.
 Their dancing is similar to that of the Maasai people with men dancing in a circle and jumping high from a standing position.
 Traditionally, the Samburu have not used any instruments to accompany their dancing and singing.